ILO Research paper No. 11

 The paper undertakes a content analysis of 2009-2010 IMF Article IV consultations for a sample of 30 low-income and 20 middle-income countries and points out that insufficient attention have been given to employment generation, poverty reduction and expansion of social protection

 Stay up to date on the latest research papersStay up to date on the latest research papers

 ILO Research Papers promote evidence-based analysis of policies that help improve employment and social outcomes.
-This new series will include three more papers in the next months.
-Submissions, of 8,000 to 12,000 words, should be submitted to the ILO Research Task Force for internal and external peer review.
+Submissions, of 8,000 to 10,000 words, should be sent to the editorial board for internal and external peer review.